 During: The Temple nourishes a spiritual practice based on the exercise of love and compassion.
 Put simply, we care deeply about our guests.
 We have embedded this approach by establishing a high ratio of staff to guests, which ensures an exceptional level of service and individual attention.

 After: We view the ayahuasca experience as a continuum.
-Over the past few years, we’ve been unrolling a 3-month aftercare and integration support ensures guests have the assistance and practices to safely navigate their ongoing healing experiences instigated by ayahuasca once they return home.
+Over the past few years, we’ve been unrolling a 3-month aftercare and integration support program to ensure guests have the assistance and practices to safely navigate their ongoing healing experiences instigated by ayahuasca once they return home.
 So far, this includes pre-retreat group sessions, access to a private FB group for the Temple community, a team of integration guides and affiliated therapists, and a tool-kit of materials to support integration post-retreat.

 The Temple and Sustainability

 The Temple follows a model of health long practiced by traditional and native peoples, who understand that the health of the individual is intimately connected to the health of the whole.
 As a community of over 70 foreign, local and indigenous people, attending to the health of our guests takes place in the context of attending to sustainability principles.
 We are working passionately to regenerate the local environment and further afield in the Amazon through the outreach programs run by our sister nonprofit organizations.